databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- Publications
 			+ Submitted to IJDL
 			+ WIRE's Cog Sci (Rick-is this still on the table?)
-	- Review Specific aims
-		+ Build a repository for sharing video
-		+ Provide tools for scoring video
-		+ Provide data management tools
-		+ Create appropriate policy environment
-		+ Transform the culture of developmental science
-	+ Aims of this meeting
-		* (insert agenda here: summary of agenda)

 	- Datavyu 1.1
 		- User guide
 	- Datasets acquired